Strategies

 • Proactively enforce seat belt use in jurisdictions with a primary seat belt ordinance.
 Develop mobilization and awareness campaigns to promote the ordinance.

-• Proactively enforce the primary seat belt component of Missouri’s graduated driver license (GDL) and for drivers of Commercial Motor Vehicles.
+• Proactively enforce the primary seat belt component of Missouri's graduated driver license and for drivers of Commercial Motor Vehicles.

 • Develop and implement blood draw policies for suspected impaired drivers by coordinating with hospitals, prosecutors and law enforcement officers certified as phlebotomists.